piyush-doke/cerebral-micro-bleeds-detection/README.md

 Grid Search | Finds the optimum set of hyper-parameters for the model using grid search.
 Random Search | Finds the optimum set of hyper-parameters for the model using random search.
 Bayesian Optimization | Finds the optimum set of hyper-parameters for the model using Bayesian optimization.
 Comparing Results | Retrains the model using hyper-parameter sets obtained from grid search, random search, and Bayesian optimization.
-Compares the number of iterations required, accuracy, sensitivity, specificity, and precision of these methods over the test set.
+Compares number of iterations required, accuracy, sensitivity, specificity, and precision of these methods over the test set.